oracle/node-oracledb/INSTALL.md

 [Oracle Technology Network][25].
 (The 32-bit Instant Client is [here][26]).

-- Extract `instantclient-basic-windows.x64-12.2.0.1.0.zip`
+- Extract `instantclient-basic-windows.x64-18.3.0.0.0dbru.zip`

 - Add its directory to `PATH`.
-For example on Windows 7, update `PATH` in Control Panel -> System -> Advanced System Settings -> Advanced -> Environment Variables -> System variables -> `PATH` and add your path, such as `C:\oracle\instantclient_12_2`.
+For example on Windows 7, update `PATH` in Control Panel -> System -> Advanced System Settings -> Advanced -> Environment Variables -> System variables -> `PATH` and add your path, such as `C:\oracle\instantclient_18_3`.

-If you have multiple versions of Oracle libraries installed, make sure the desired version occurs first in the path before you run Node.js.
+  If you have multiple versions of Oracle libraries installed, make sure the desired version occurs first in `PATH` before you run Node.js.

+  Alternatively move the unzipped Instant Client files to `node_modules\oracledb\build\Release` so the DLLs and other files are in the same directory as the `oracledb.node` binary.
+If you do this, then `PATH` does not need to be set.

 #### 3.6.5 Optionally create the default Oracle Client configuration directory

-If you intend to co-locate optional Oracle configuration files such as [`tnsnames.ora`][15], [`sqlnet.ora`][16], [`ldap.ora`][17], or [`oraaccess.xml`][18] with Instant Client, they can be put in a `C:\oracle\instantclient_12_2\network\admin` subdirectory.
+If you intend to co-locate optional Oracle configuration files such as [`tnsnames.ora`][15], [`sqlnet.ora`][16], [`ldap.ora`][17], or [`oraaccess.xml`][18] with Instant Client, they can be put in a `C:\oracle\instantclient_18_3\network\admin` subdirectory.
 Create this if needed.

-This is the default Oracle configuration directory for applications linked with this Instant Client.
+This is the default Oracle configuration directory for applications using this Instant Client.

-Alternatively, if you use Oracle client configuration files, they can be put in another, accessible directory.
+Alternatively, configuration files can be put in another directory.
 Then set the environment variable `TNS_ADMIN` to that directory name.

 #### <a name="winredists"> </a> 3.6.6 Install the Visual Studio Redistributables

 The `PATH` variable needs to include the appropriate VS Redistributable:
-- Oracle client 12.2 requires the [Visual Studio 2013 Redistributable][27].
+- Oracle client 18 and 12.2 require the [Visual Studio 2013 Redistributable][27].
 - Oracle client 12.1 requires the [Visual Studio 2010 Redistributable][27].
 - Oracle client 11.2 requires the [Visual Studio 2005 Redistributable][29].